playframework/play-ebean/docs/manual/working/javaGuide/main/sql/JavaEbean.md

 @[content](code/javaguide/ebean/Task.java)

-> Play has been designed to generate getter/setter automatically, to ensure compatibility with libraries that expect them to be available at **runtime** (ORM, Databinder, JSON Binder, etc). **If Play detects any user-written getter/setter in the Model, it will not generate getter/setter in order to avoid any conflict.**
+> Play has been designed to generate getter/setter automatically, to ensure compatibility with libraries that expect them to be available at **runtime** (ORM, DataBinder, JSON Binder, etc). **If Play detects any user-written getter/setter in the Model, it will not generate getter/setter in order to avoid any conflict.**

 > **Caveats:**